skade/yakshav.es/_sources/rust-2019-more-librarians.md

 * A stricter focus on _communicating_ what the community benefit of an action is
 * A focus on better information flow and organsiation towards the community

 None of this is a programming job.
-We need more librarians and writes.
+We need more librarians and writers.